Dekemvriana: The events

 At the beginning the government had only a few policemen and gendarmes, some militia units, the 3rd Greek Mountain Brigade—distinguished at the Gothic Line offensive in Italy, which, however, lacked heavy weapons — and the royalist group Organization X, also known as "Chítes", which was accused by EAM of collaborating with the Nazis.
 Consequently, the British intervened in support of the Greek government, deploying artillery and aircraft to reinforce their position as the battle approached its last stages.

 In the early morning hours of 4 December, ELAS reservists began operations in the Athens–Piraeus area, attacking Grivas' Organization X forces and many police stations with success.
 In the evening, a peaceful demonstration and funeral procession took place by EAM members.
 Government forces took no action but the procession was attacked by Chites led by Colonel Grivas, with over 100 dead.
-Also on 4 December, Papandreou gave his resignation to the British commander, Lt.
-General Scobie, who rejected it.
+Also on 4 December, Papandreou gave his resignation to Scobie, who rejected it.

 By 12 December, ΕΑΜ was in control of most of Athens, Piraeus and the suburbs.
 The government and British forces were confined only in the centre of Athens, in an area that was ironically called Scobia (Scobie's country) by the guerrillas.
 The British, alarmed by the initial successes of EAM-ELAS and outnumbered, flew in the 4th Indian Infantry Division from Italy as emergency reinforcements.
-They also transferred John Hawkesworth from Italy to Athens, as assistant to Scobie, who soon took the general command.
+They also transferred Lieutenant-general John Hawkesworth from Italy to Athens, as assistant to Scobie, who soon took the general command.

 Although the British were openly fighting against EAM in Athens, there were no such battles in the rest of the big cities.
 In certain cases, such as Volos, some RAF units even surrendered equipment to ELAS fighters.
 It seems that ELAS preferred to avoid an armed confrontation with the British forces initially and later tried to reduce the conflict as much as possible, although poor communication between its many independent units around the country might also have played a role.
 This might explain the simultaneous skirmishes with the British, the large-scale ELAS operations against Trotskyists, anarchists and other political dissidents in Athens, and the many contradictory decisions of EAM leaders.
 Videlicet, the KKE leadership, was supporting a doctrine of "national unity" while eminent members, such as Leonidas Stringos, Theodoros Makridis, and even Georgios Siantos, were creating revolutionary plans.
 Even more curiously, Tito was both the KKE's key sponsor and a key British ally, owing his physical and political survival in 1944 to British assistance.